Diana-nyamai/finetek-clone/README.md

 2. Open the project folder in your preferred text editor or IDE.
 3. Navigate to the `index.html` file and open it in your web browser.
 4. You should now see the Finetek Clone website running successfully in your browser.

+## Contributing

+Contributions to the Finetek Clone are welcome!
+If you find any issues, have suggestions, or want to add new features, please feel free to open an issue or submit a pull request on the GitHub repository.

+When contributing, please ensure that you follow the existing code style and guidelines.
+Include clear commit messages and provide a detailed description of your changes.

+##

+Thank you for using the Finetek Clone!
+If you have any questions or need further assistance, please feel free to contact the project maintainer.